-At first glance, this may appear to be a scientifically accurate description of asbestos disease risk for varying levels of exposure.
-However, the issue lies in the bottom left corner (exposure to a small number of airborne asbestos fibres being unlikely to result in disease):
+The issue with this visual description lies in the bottom left corner (exposure to a small number of airborne asbestos fibres being less likely to result in disease):

-- Some people may interpret this as being okay to undertake a small renovation on their home, because there will only be a small number of airborne asbestos fibres and the risk of disease is unlikely. - Some people may interpret this as downplaying the risks of asbestos, because there is no safe level of exposure. - Some people who are communicating about asbestos risk may assume that this is a one-off exposure for that person, but the person may have been exposed many times.
+- Some people may interpret this as being okay to undertake a small renovation on their home, because there will only be a small number of airborne asbestos fibres and the risk of disease is unlikely. - Some people may interpret this as downplaying the risks of asbestos, because there is no known safe level of exposure. - Some people who are communicating about asbestos risk may assume that this is a one-off exposure for that person, but the person may have been exposed many times.